Plymouth Pirate Weekend

 Take a wander along the waterfront and pick-up your own pirate trail and activity sheet for just £2 at The Barbican Tourist Information Centre for a chance to win a great Pirate prize and personalise your very own Pirate story.

 New for this year you can get the most out of your day and hop aboard the Plymouth Land Train for free to visit the children’s activity area and Pirate themed Fun Park at West Hoe.

-The Tall Ship will be docked in Sutton Harbour on Quay Square and is free for all to go aboard.
+The Tall Ship sponsored by The National Marine Aquarium will be docked in Sutton Harbour on Quay Square and is free for all to go aboard and explore.

-All Aboard M'Hearties with Musuem On Tour at the Mayflower Musuem!
+All Aboard M'Hearties with Museum On Tour at the Mayflower Musuem!